 If accepted, your club will be provisionally affiliated for the calendar year.
 After this time you will be contacted by your area representative to discuss final approval.
-At this stage you must be able to comply with the criteria set out in the table on previous page.
+At this stage you must be able to comply with the criteria set out in the table further on in this document.